shilparao20/THE-OPPENHEIMER-PROJECT/README.md

 ## Introduction

-This Oppenheimer project demonstrates some of the Acceptance Criterias mentioned for the User Stories for "THE OPPENHEIMER PROJECT".
+This Oppenheimer project demonstrates some of the Acceptance Criterias mentioned for the User Stories for **"THE OPPENHEIMER PROJECT"**.

 The user stories tested are present in the "NPHC Quality Engineer Assignment v1.3.pdf" file attached to this repository.